nalgeon/redka/docs/usage-module.md

 # Using Redka as a Go module

+If you are using Go, Redka is available as a module without the need to start a separate server.

+See the [package documentation](https://pkg.go.dev/github.com/nalgeon/redka) for API reference.

+## Opening the database

 The primary object in Redka is the `DB`.
 To open or create your database, use the `redka.Open()` function:

 ```go